-- i) one hundred percent (100%) of basic diagnostic, preventative, restorative and periodontic services (Plan A); dental recall exams (polishing, application of fluoride and recall) are once every nine (9) months except covered dependent children (up to age nineteen (19)) and those with dental problems as approved by the Plan. - aii)-sixty percent (60%) of major restorative services such as crowns, bridges, and dentures (Plan B); - 3) iii) fifty percent (50%) of orthodontia for dependent children (Plan C) to a maximum two thousand dollars (\$2000.00) per child.
+- 1) One hundred percent (100%) of basic diagnostic, preventative, restorative and periodontic services (Plan A); dental recall exams (polishing, application of fluoride and recall) are once every nine (9) months except covered dependent children (up to age nineteen (19)) and those with dental problems as approved by the Plan. - 2) Sixty percent (60%) of major restorative services such as crowns, bridges, and dentures (Plan B): - 3) Fifty percent (50%) of orthodontia for dependent children (Plan C) to a maximum two three thousand dollars (\$3000.00 2000.00) per child.

-The eEmployer will contribute one hundred percent (100%) of the premiums.
+The Employer will contribute one hundred percent (100%) of the premiums.

-- e) Group Life Insurance/Accidental Death & Dismemberment Insurance Employees are required to join the group insurance program on the first day of the month following one (1) month's employment provided they are: - 1) i)-Regular or probationary full-time; - a) Regular or probationary part-time with a minimum of thirty-five (35) hours biweekly.
+iii) Group Life Insurance/Accidental Death & Dismemberment Insurance

+Employees are required to join the group insurance program on the first day of the month following one (1) month's employment provided they are:

+- 1) Regular or probationary full-time; - 2) Regular or probationary part-time with a minimum of thirty-five (35) hours biweekly.